helmutkaufmann/wn-twigext-plugin/README.md

 TwigExt provides additiona Twig filters and functions for [WinterCMS](https://wintercms.com).
 In addition, it allows developers to easily add new Twig functions and filters to a [WinterCMS](https://wintercms.com) theme.

 The plugin was originally based OctoberCMS' [Twig Extensions](https://github.com/vojtasvoboda/oc-twigextensions-plugin) by Vojta Svoboda and included that functionality.
-Porting the original version to Winter 1.2 required quite some effort and it also became more and more apparant over time that the plugin contains duplication in functionality, e.g., the filter ``truncate``, which is also provided as ``u.truncate``.
+Porting the original version to Winter 1.2 required quite some effort and it also became more and more apparent over time that the plugin contains duplication in functionality, e.g., the filter ``truncate``, which is also provided as ``u.truncate``.
 Also, access to built-in Laravel functionality, such as to the ``Storage``and other classes, had been maintained manually, which is prone to error.